-Job description and job specification are two similar tools, which are often used interchangeably, but there is a subtle difference between them.
+Job descriptions and job specifications are two similar tools, which are often used interchangeably, but there is a subtle difference between them.

-The job description is the brief statement that tells about the general information about the job.
+The job description is a brief statement that tells the general information about the job.
 In plain English, it is where the nature of the job is described.
-The job description is briefly taken from the job analysis, and it comprises of information about the workplace, duty-timing, salary, responsibilities and other general information.
+The job description is briefly taken from the job analysis, and it comprises of information about the workplace, duty-timing, salary, responsibilities, and other general information.

 The job specification derives from the job description; it is one of the most important readable information for the job-hunter as it tells about the eligibility criteria for the certain post.
 The job specification holds information regarding the eligibilities for the vacancy.
 It lets applicants know what skills, level of experience, education, and abilities are required for the role.